fondemen/coreos-swarm-vagrant/readme.md

 Used key value store for swarm is etcd.

 Both a public (DHCP assigned) and a private (only visible on the node) network interfaces are set up.
-By default, etcd and swarm are advertized using the public interface so that one can set up multiple nodes on different machines of the local network.
+By default, etcd and swarm are advertized using the private interface, but by setting up the PUBLIC env var to true makes it possible to set up multiple nodes on different machines of the local network.

 ## Requirements ##